jeremyfprice/educ2201-syllabus/course_practices_and_routines.md

 ## Improve Your Chances for Success by Coming to Class Every Day

 Being present is important to success in this class.
 Attendance will be taken at every class, both as a way to help me learn your names and as a way to help you stay on track with attendance.
 At times, your Warm-Up or Check-Out may be used as a marker of attendance.
 Contact me, preferably before class, if you have a legitimate reason for not coming to class.
 See the Course Tools and Practices document for more information.

+# Maintain an Even Pace by Submitting Your Work